microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/JobScheduler/Documentation/JobSchedulerConsoleApp.md

-    defaultRuntime                  | Custom input, the approximate runtime in seconds of each job (the app will base its scheduling on this runtime so choose carefully) startTimeDelayMinutes           | Custom input, the delay in minutes to wait before running the first of the scheduled / distributed jobs delayBetweenSyncsSeconds        | Custom input, the delay in seconds to wait between each scheduled / distributed job APPINSIGHTS_INSTRUMENTATIONKEY  | Found in data keyvault, under "appInsightsInstrumentationKey"
+    defaultRuntime                  | Custom input, the approximate runtime in seconds of each job (the app will base its scheduling on this runtime so choose carefully) startTimeDelayMinutes           | Custom input, the delay in minutes to wait before running the first of the scheduled / distributed jobs delayBetweenSyncsSeconds        | Custom input, the delay in seconds to wait between each scheduled / distributed job getRunTimeFromLogs              | Custom input, true to calculate runtimes based off log analytics logs. runTimeMetric                   | Custom input, metric to use, avg or max, average or maximum runtimes from the logs. runTimeQuery                    | Custom input, query used to retrieve runtimes. runTimeRangeInDays              | Custom input, positive number which defines the number of past days to query. workspaceId                     | Custom input, log analytics workspace id to query.
+    APPINSIGHTS_INSTRUMENTATIONKEY  | Found in data keyvault, under "appInsightsInstrumentationKey"
 ```
 <i>Note: If ResetJobs and DistributeJobs are both true, then jobs will be reset and then distributed</i>